shubhamsaha1992/BharatNet_GP_to_Villages/README.md

-# BharatNet_GP_to_Villages
+# BharatNet Gram Panchayat to Villages
-WiFi Point to Multi Point planning of GP to villages
+WiFi Point to Multi Point planning of Gram Panchayat to villages in India